Snicky1313/AI_Powered_Code_Reviewer/README.md

 ```

 ## Report Aggregator - Task 1.8 (includes a normalizer function if needed for LLM)

 ### Overview
-The Report Aggregator (Task 1.8) is responsible for running all four analysis modules —
+The **Report Aggregator (Task 1.8)** is responsible for running all four analysis modules —
 **Syntax, Security, Style, and Performance** — in sequence and consolidating their outputs
 into a single structured report.
 It also integrates the **Normalizer** component,
-which converts the combined results into a simplified format that can be used for
+which converts the combined results into a simplified format that can be used
 by the LLM feedback module if required.

 ### Files
 - `src/ai_code_reviewer/aggregator.py` — main orchestration script
 - `src/ai_code_reviewer/normalizer.py` — helper module to flatten and standardize analyzer output if needed
 - `src/ai_code_reviewer/test_code.py` — sample file used to verify analyzer performance

 ### How It Works